 The ‘secret’ is in changing your “spending” habits.
 And I don’t just mean your money, I also mean how you spend your time and energy as because, ultimately, money is just an energy credit.

 I absolutely do NOT advocate a poverty lifestyle.
-There’s nothing worse, believe me.
+There’s nothing worse, and I know it.
 It’s miserable, you’re scared, you’re always “doing without”.
 It’s not what I’m talking about at all.

 What I advocate is an EFFICIENCY lifestyle.
 Let me explain what that means:

-Get rid of all that crap in the loft or shed, declutter the living shit out of your surroundings including toxic people and habits, and only keep what is absolutely brilliant and ideal.
+Get rid of all that junk in the loft or shed, declutter the living daylights out of your surroundings including toxic people and habits, and only keep what is absolutely brilliant and ideal.